Xococode/n8n-nodes-prestashopadvanced/README.md

 - Get all products (allowing filtering and sorting by multiple fields)

 #### Specific Prices
-- Create an specific price
+- Create a specific price
-- Update an specific price (only the specified attributes)
+- Update a specific price (only the specified attributes)
-- Delete an specific price
+- Delete a specific price
-- Get an specific price
+- Get a specific price
 - Get all specific prices (allowing filtering and sorting by multiple fields)

 ### Trigger Events